2017 Winter Class Listing

 This list is updated as new classes are added throughout the season.
-Winter session registration begins on Wednesday, December 7, online or in person at the Recreation Center.
+Winter session registration opened on Wednesday, December 7, 2016.
+Some classes have ongoing registration.

 SCHOLARSHIPS: Visit the Community Development Block Grant webpage to learn more about the Youth Recreation Scholarship Program.

 Classes are held at the Pflugerville Recreation Center, 400 Immanuel Road, unless otherwise stated.

 $8 per class / $80 for 8-week session

 Aerobic and conditioning movements to target large and small muscle groups.

 Class will be a mixture of using step, weights, stretch bands, exercise balls

 and weighted bars.
 It is for all levels of abilities.
 Dress in lightweight workout clothes.

 Bring a yoga mat and water to drink.
 Instructor: Linda Spataro.